wygulmage/xmobar/readme.md

   - From [Github].
 You can also obtain a tarball in [Github's downloads page].
 You'll find there links to each tagged release.
   - From the bleeding edge repo.
-If you prefer to live dangerously, just get the latest and greatest (and buggiest, i guess) using
+If you prefer to live dangerously, just get the latest and greatest (and buggiest, I guess) using
     git:

         git clone git://github.com/jaor/xmobar